skiptomyliu/CTF/README.md

 DNSvault: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=4fa2a0be6e3d44846833aa7723ca38e31a6b0baa, not stripped
 </pre>

 Obtaining clues from strings.
-I have truncated the output to items that were interesting:
+I have truncated the output to items that were interesting.
+C methods that relate to output (puts, printf), input (stdin, fgets), and likely the comparison method used to test the password entered (memcmp)
 <pre>
 kali:~/re# strings DNSvault
 /lib64/ld-linux-x86-64.so.2